Native American mascot controversy: Popular opinion

 However, many note that the behavior of fans at games is not respectful.
 Richard Lapchick, director emeritus of Northeastern University's Center for the Study of Sport in Society, in an article: "Could you imagine people mocking African Americans in black face at a game?
 Yet go to a game where there is a team with an Indian name and you will see fans with war paint on their faces.
 Is this not the equivalent to black face?"

 Others claim Native American mascots help promote the culture to those who might be unaware of its significance.
 Chief Illiniwek, the former mascot for the University of Illinois, became the subject of protest in 1988.
 In 1990 the Board of Trustees of the University of Illinois called the mascot a dignified symbol: "His ceremonial dance is done with grace and beauty.
 The Chief keeps the memory of the people of a great Native American tribe alive for thousands of Illinoisans who otherwise would know little or nothing of them."
 However, the mascot costume was not based on the clothing of the people of the Illinois Confederation, but of the Lakota people, and the first three men to portray Illiniwek were not performing authentic Native American dances, but routines they had learned from other non-Native hobbyists in the Boy Scouts of America.
 The Peoria people are the closest living descendants of the Illiniwek Confederacy.
 In response to requests by those who had portrayed the mascot to bring back occasional performances, Peoria Chief John P. Froman reaffirmed the tribe's position that Chief (Illiniwek) "was not in any way representative of Peoria culture".
+Since the 2020s, there has been a movement among students and alumni to make the belted kingfisher an official mascot of the University of Illinois, an orange and blue bird (the school's colors) that can be found in the state of Illinois.
+A kingfisher costume was created by students and the kingfisher has made appearances during campus events.
+The kingfisher has been endorsed by multiple Indigenous Nations and organizations, and has been supported by students in multiple referendums.
+The proposed mascot has not yet been approved by the Chancellor of the University.

 Conservative columnists have asserted that outrage over mascots is manufactured by white liberals, rather than being the authentic voice of Native Americans.